FREQUENTLY ASKED QUESTIONS

 How can I keep up to date with Exor's news?
 Is there a subscription list?

-Please refer to Press Release for a complete list of past and recent news.
+Please refer to Press Releases for a complete list of past and recent news.

-In order to subscribe to receive email updates after the publication of press releases or documents (i.e. financial reports and presentations), please refer to Email Alert.
+In order to subscribe to receive email updates after the publication of press releases or documents (i.e. financial reports and presentations), please sign up via Email Alert.

-Please note that you can also cancel your subscription anytime by selecting the option ‘Unsubscribe’ at the bottom of the email page
+Please note that you can also cancel your subscription anytime by selecting the option ‘Unsubscribe’ at the bottom of each email alert.

 Where do you announce the date of the publication of half-year and annual results?